darento/gui_cornell/README.md

 ## 🖥️ Features

 - **Modern UI:**
-  Built with CustomTkinter for a sleek, modern look with Dark/Light mode support.
+  Built with CustomTkinter for a sleek, modern look with.

 - **Command Buttons:**
   Execute specific PETsys commands like: